Here comes the September 6th 1st district Democratic congressional primary.

 Maybe it was the trip from Boston, which can be wearing, or maybe it was some other personal reason, but Nuciforo decided to ditch the Senate seat and take the Register of Deeds position.
 In doing so, he frustrated the aspirations of two talented women who were vying for the seat.
 That caused some residual resentment.
 Some people saw the registrar position as a jumping off post for his run for Congress.
 With his name and background, it was no contest.
 He won big.

 The registrar job paid well and allowed him to continue to engage in his law practice.
-However, his ambition may have gotten the better of him when he announced that

 No sooner did the primary field begin to take shape than the popular Olver anointed his colleague, the brilliant Richie Neal from Springfield, as his preferred successor.
 In fact, Olver, maybe one of the most liberal members of the House, and Richie Neal are classic economic liberals.
 The two districts differed and so did some of the policy positions on the tough social issues.
 Neal has always represented the announced interest of his largely blue collar constituency.